Car insurance providers we compare

 What optional extras can you get with car insurance?

-What are the benefits of car insurance
+What are the benefits and limits of car insurance?

 Advantages of car insurance

-• left-iconMakes accidents easier to deal with: A good insurer will guide you through the claims process, arrange repairs, and help get you back on the road with minimal hassle.
+• left-iconA reliable insurer can guide you through the claim, arrange repairs, and help you get back on the road without too much trouble.

 Disadvantages of car insurance